Peilin-FF/Peilin-FF.github.io/_pages/about.md

 My research interests span the intersection of NLP and Computer Vision, with a particular focus on Multi-agent systems.
 This stems from my dedication to creating an AGI similar to Doraemon 🐱.
 Currently, I am actively working to bridge my knowledge gaps in this area, with the goal of becoming an expert in the field.

+However, artificial intelligence is developing rapidly, so I always hope to be at the forefront of the field and use my intelligence to devote to our society.
+I believe that is an exciting exploring travel.
 <!--(You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->

 # 🔥 News
+- *2024.11*: &nbsp;🍀🍀 I'm currently chasing after a position to pursue my doctoral degree and would appreciate your valuable consideration.
+Thank you!
 - *2024.10*: &nbsp;🎉🎉 I successfully submitted my first paper to ICLR 2025, marking a woderful start to my research career.
 I hope I will be more excellent in the future.

 # 📝 Publications